htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 - The World Wide Web Consortium (W3C)
 - The international standards organization for the World Wide Web
 - The standards for HTML, CSS and Accessibility

+## WAI

+- Web Accessibility Initiative (WAI)
+- An Initiative within the W3C focused on Accessibility
+- The author of official Accessibility Specification (WCAG)